Gapcoin1/gapcoin/README.md

 Go into gapcoin FILE repository after cloned, CTRL H to view hidden folders, Cut and paste the included .gapcoin file into your Linux Home Directory where gapcoin repository is located.

-NOTE .GAPCOIN IS SEPERATE FROM THE GAPCOIN REPOSITORY CODE WHERE GAPCOIN IS CLONED
+NOTE .GAPCOIN IS WHERE THE BLOCKCHAIN AND WALLET ARE LOCATED WITH GAPCOIN.CONF FILE

 **cd gapcoin**